Thank you for your interest in a screening of…

 Make the most out of your viewing of Farming While Black with our helpful tips.
 Whether you're looking for advice on creating the best viewing experience or ensuring your community gets the most out of the film before, during, and after the screening, we’ve got you covered.

-Technical Setup: Ensure your screening space is equipped with high-quality video and audio for the best viewing experience.
+• Technical Setup: For the best viewing experience, ensure your screening space is equipped with high-quality video and audio equipment, room-darkening shades, or the ability to turn off lights.

-Follow-Up: After a successful screening, continue engaging with your attendees.
+• Follow-Up: After a successful screening, continue engaging with your attendees.
 Send thank-you notes, share calls to action, and consider following up on meaningful discussions sparked during the event.
+Please share with us, and photos or written reactions to the event.